 Lenore and Helen wondered why Rachel insisted on coming over.
 Rachel left after unsuccessfully trying to get them and their husbands together for dinner.
 Ada told Ted that Ernie was resting comfortably, and was greatly affected when Ted described in glowing terms everything Rachel had done to get him the restaurant.
 Ted was dubious when Rachel crowed about being best friends with the Curtins, who want to have lots of evenings together.
 Cindy hid her apprehensiveness and turned down Ted's offer to stay away from her engagement party.
 Alice didn't share Lenore's opinion that Rachel was softening and becoming less intense and demanding.
 Lenore couldn't provide the one wise word that would convince Alice she wouldn't be a bitter wife who doubted her husband.

-Everyone realized how disturbed Caroline was when she abducted the Randolph twins.
-Michael and Marianne were recovered safely and Caroline was sent away for medical help.
 A displeased Pat became bad-tempered and disagreeable when John began spending long nights working at the office.

 Alice and Steve were married in the house he built for her and they looked forward to the birth of Alice's baby at the end of next summer.
 Steve bristled when Ted began adoption proceedings to become Jamie's legal father with the help of social worker Mrs. Halliwell.